 SKUs offer a convenient way to quantify sales information.
 Including SKU numbers in each order invoice or receipt makes it easier to automatically analyze how many items of a certain type were sold in a certain period.
 You can also identify which items are most popular or most profitable and assess how sales performance for a specific product varies between seasons.

-Technically, it’s possible to accomplish these tasks without SKUs.
+Technically, it's possible to accomplish these tasks without SKUs.
 However, SKUs provide a level of consistency and efficiency that would be difficult to replicate.
-With a SKU, you can analyze sales data using a short, consistent code.
+With an SKU, you can analyze sales data using a short, consistent code.
 This is much better than trying to track sales based on a descriptor like “green deck shoes,” which may not always be recorded consistently in each sales record.

 Customer service and satisfaction